Article

 Design Challenges

-With 20 eager Nitorians (and two design dogs) joining us at the camp, we decided to split into two groups who would work in parallel on a different design challenge with their own stakeholders.
+With 20 eager Nitoreans (and two design dogs) joining us at the camp, we decided to split into two groups who would work in parallel on a different design challenge with their own stakeholders.

 The first group focused on onboarding new employees both practically and culturally to the Nitor community.
-The team settled on the sprint question of “How can we empower Nitorians to drive the company vision?”
+The team settled on the sprint question of “How can we empower Nitoreans to drive the company vision?”
 During the sprint, the team decided to tackle the question with two solution prototypes, one focusing on incorporating our Kamu (Buddy) peer-support person with the onboarding even before an employee’s first day.
 The second prototype addressed challenges in covering all the different areas of onboarding from getting all the accounts to learning about Nitor internal projects through an app.

 The second group focused on solving the challenge of answering and tracking dozens of doodles that are involved in our events and trips for over 100 people.
 The team formulated the sprint question as “How do we make the signup process easier for employees and organizers?”
 During the sprint, the team was able to dig into the root causes of signup problems.
 Based on the ground work, they created a prototype for an app that will show all event signups with clear deadlines, to-dos and tracking.